I-Mihara/Demux.jl/README.md

 ```julia
 execute_demultiplexing(FASTQ_01, FASTQ_02, barcode_file, output_directory)
 ```
-When using two FASTQ files, sequences in the FASTQ_02 file are classified by calculating similarity scores from the FASTQ_01 sequences and barcodes in the reference file.
+When using two FASTQ files, sequences in the FASTQ_02 file are classified based on the alignment of the FASTQ_01 sequences with the reference barcodes in the barcode file.
+Hence, the corresponding reads in both FASTQ files must be in the same order and present in equal numbers.

 #### Barcode Reference File
 * The reference file is expected to be a TSV file containing the following columns: `ID`, `Full_seq`, `Full_annotation`, as shown below: